typemiguel/WalnutiQ/README.md

               visual pathway models on a popular handwritten digit data set called MNIST
   - images = images used in training & testing the partial brain model
+  - modelInOtherObjectOrientedLanguages = I realize not everyone is the biggest fan of Java so let's rewrite it in as many other object oriented languages as possible!
   - referencedLibraries = contains .jar files(of other people's code) needed to run WalnutiQ
   - src
       + main